ENSEMBLE ACJW OCTOBER 2011 PROGRAM

 Friday, October 21, 2011

-RYAN GALLAGHER is in his fourth and final year of graduate studies at Cornell University as of 2011, where his teachers include Steven Stucky, Kevin Ernste, and Roberto Sierra.
-He received his Bachelor's of Music degree from The Juilliard School in 2007, where he studied with Christopher Rouse.
-A native of Wooster, Ohio, he studied composition with his father, Jack Gallagher of The College of Wooster during high school.
+RYAN GALLAGHER is in his fourth and final year of graduate studies at Cornell University as of 2011, where his teachers include Steven Stucky, Kevin Ernste and Roberto Sierra.
+He received his bachelor of music degree in 2007 from the Juilliard School, where he studied with Christopher Rouse.
+A native of Wooster, Ohio, he studied composition with his father, Jack Gallagher of the College of Wooster during high school.
 He has also studied with Samuel Adler and Stephen Jaffe.

 Letters, a First Music commission from the New York Youth Symphony in 2008, five ASCAP

 Foundation Morton Gould Young Composers Awards (2003, 2005, 2006, 2007, 2011), winner

 of the 2007 Arthur Friedman Prize for outstanding orchestral composition at Juilliard,

 winner of the 2006 New York Federation of Music Club's Brian Israel Prize and winner